alinex/node-book/doc/develop/npm.md

 Traditionally `npm` is used as package manager for NodeJS but you may also use the more modern `yarn` package manager.

 Because both are possible to use I will describe both but mainly use Yarn.
+Maybe they will come together to the same features in the future.

 ## NPM